jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

   (b) recover the costs and expenses of complying with the order as a debt due from the person.

 ### 154 Appeals to High Court
-(1AA) This subsection applies to a decision of a District Court, on an application under section 147, to— (a) make or refuse to make a compliance order; or (b) dismiss the proceedings; or
+(1AA) This subsection applies to a decision of the District Court, on an application under section 147, to— (a) make or refuse to make a compliance order; or (b) dismiss the proceedings; or
   (c) otherwise finally determine the proceedings.
 (1) A party to proceedings in which there is made a decision to which subsection (1AA) applies, or any other person prejudicially affected by the decision, may appeal to the High Court against the decision.
-(2) The High Court Rules 2016 and sections 74 to 78 of the District Courts Act 1947, with all necessary modifications, apply to an appeal under subsection (1) as if it were an appeal under section 72 of that Act.
+(2) The High Court Rules 2016 and sections 126 to 130 of the District Court Act 2016, with all necessary modifications, apply to an appeal under this section as if it were an appeal under section 124 of that Act.
 (3)

 ### 155 Appeals to Court of Appeal or Supreme Court
 (1) With the leave of the court appealed to, a party to an appeal under section 154 may appeal to the Court of Appeal or the Supreme Court against any determination of the High Court in the appeal.
 (2) On an appeal under this section, the Court of Appeal or the Supreme Court has the same power to adjudicate on the proceedings as the High Court had.
-(3) Subsection (1) is subject to section 14 of the Supreme Court Act 2003 (which provides that the Supreme Court must not give leave to appeal directly to it against a decision made in a court other than the Court of Appeal unless it is satisfied that there are exceptional circumstances that justify taking the proposed appeal directly to the Supreme Court).
+(3) Subsection (1) is subject to section 75 of the Senior Courts Act 2016 (which provides that the Supreme Court must not give leave to appeal directly to it against a decision made in a court other than the Court of Appeal unless it is satisfied that there are exceptional circumstances that justify taking the proposed appeal directly to the Supreme Court).

 ### 156 Effect of appeal
 Except where the court making the order appealed from otherwise directs,—